 - Integrated major with business administration prepares students for the possibility of later working in sales, merchandising, or management as it relates to sports and recreation.

 According to the Occupational Outlook Handbook, “Employment of recreation workers is projected to grow 8 percent from 2018 to 2028, faster than the average for all occupations.”
 The New England states currently have a high number of employment opportunities in recreation.
 With a greater emphasis on well-being through the lifespan, there will be a need for more recreation programming and professionals to administer those programs.
-The new track in recreation management addresses this need!

 The Bachelor of Science in Sport & Recreation Management curriculum enables student to apply business knowledge and skills to the unique demands of a sports- or recreation-related industry.
-As such, students majoring in sport management are required to complete a 20-credit minor in business administration.

 Explore the possible career paths available with a degree in sport management: sports media, merchandising, professional team and league operations, and more.